ManuelLerchner/Minecraft-Bot/README.md

 ```

 This creates a minecraft-bot which joins the specified server, once spawned the bot immediately begins with its tasks.\
-The compiled program gets printed to the console and additionaly the statemachine-webserver starts.
+The compiled program gets printed to the console and additionally the statemachine-webserver starts.
 On this website you can see the current state of the bot.

 ## Example-Program